embEDUx/documentation/src/usage/flashtool.md

 ### List finished builds from the configured **Buildbot** server

 The **Buildbot** server provides all needed products for an **embEDUx** system.
-All products for every configured platform can be listet by the **Flashtool** with the following command:
+All products for every configured platform can be listed by the **Flashtool** with the following command:

 `$ flashtool list_builds`